 The fact that everyone was fortunate enough to walk away from the accident is truly a blessing.
 After being discharged I sat in the SFGH waiting room anxious for my Mom’s arrival.
 For the first time in a long while I was humbled.
 She was able to find a flight that same morning to rescue my crazy ass.

 I really don’t think the car-wreck was an accident.
-It’s quite obvious that I desperately needed a wake-up call.
-It took me several months after moving back home to fully recover from all of the darkness that’s often paired with a reality check.
-Today I am blessed to say that I no longer take my life, health, family, money, or time for granted.
-The same amount of energy I use to put into trying to become famous is the same amount of energy I now put towards budgeting, being an Aunt, growing my business, being active, and volunteering.
-As a result I am able to live a rich and balanced life!
+Just hours before my car accident I was contemplating suicide.
+It took me several months after moving back home to fully recover from all of the darkness.
+Today I am blessed to say that I no longer take my life, health, or family for granted.
+God is good!
+The same amount of energy I use to put into trying to become famous is the same amount of energy I now put towards becoming more spiritual.
+As a result I am able to live a rich life.
 As cliche as this may sound, knowledge is truly powerful.
 It took a near-death experience right after hitting rock bottom for me to realize this.
-After putting my health first, ditching my fake persona, eliminating my ego, watching my spending, and focusing on my true purpose in life, I decided this…if given the choice,
+After putting my mental health first, ditching my fake persona, and focusing on my true purpose in life I decided that if given the choice,